 There is some evidence to support the use of protussives in COPD and other conditions where a high volume of sputum is produced, however they have not been studied in the palliative care setting.
 [4,6]

 Antihistamines such as diphenhydramine, loratadine and levodropropizine have demonstrated some effectiveness in treating cough, although the evidence is of low quality.
 [2,4,5] Bronchodilators have also been shown to have some effect on cough and medications like sodium cromoglycate have also been effective in small clinical trials.
 [3,4] There is limited evidence to support inhaled corticosteroids for the management of persistent cough.

 Nebulised lignocaine or other local anaesthetics have sometimes been used empirically in palliative care patients with refractory cough.
 No high level evidence was found to support its use in the palliative care setting.

 Brachytherapy shows promise as a treatment for cough in patients with lung cancer.
 Based on current evidence, the lowest effective dose should be used.
 [7,8] There is also some promising research on the use of gabapentin in persistent cough

 - Evidence based pragmatic recommendations for management of cough have been developed.
 Based on current low level evidence, the recommendations are to consider disease-directed treatment as appropriate, to attend to potentially reversible causes of cough, and to offer a simple cough linctus.
 Trial of sodium cromoglycate can be considered.
 Opioids including dextromethorphan, morphine or codeine should be tried if these measures are unsuccessful.

-- A moist cough in a dying patient can be managed with antimuscarinic medications.
+- A moist cough in a dying patient can be managed with antimuscarinic medications, but there is low level evidence to support this.
 Treatment of mucopurulent sputum with antibiotics may sometimes provide palliation by reducing the volume of secretions and cough.